KMKfw/kmk_firmware/docs/en/Getting_Started.md

 ### You've got another, maybe DIY, board and want to customize KMK for it
 First, be sure to understand how your device work, and particularly its specific matrix configuration.
 You can have a look [here](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/) or read the [guide](https://docs.qmk.fm/#/hand_wire) provided by the QMK team for handwired keyboards
-<br>Once you've got the gist of it:
+Once you've got the gist of it:
 - You can have a look [here](config_and_keymap.md) and [here](keys.md) to start customizing your code.py / main.py file
 - There's a [reference](keycodes.md) of the available keycodes
 - [International](international.md) extension adds keys for non US layouts and [Media Keys](media_keys.md) adds keys for ... media